Pakistan court indicts seven in Bhutto murder case

 A report by a U.N. commission of inquiry released last year said any credible investigation should not rule out the possibility that members of Pakistan's military and security establishment were involved in the killing, though it did not say who it believed was guilty.

-It heavily criticized Pakistani authorities, saying they had "severely hampered" the investigation.
+It heavily criticised Pakistani authorities, saying they had "severely hampered" the investigation.

 Musharraf has denied suggestions that he or his security agencies had any role in Bhutto's murder.